This post was last updated on November 9th, 2017 at 06:33 pm

 - 3 cups of hot water

 - One handful of fresh lemon balm.
-(Substitute mints or a couple of tea bags.)
+(Substitute other herbs or a couple of tea bags.)

 - Two tablespoons fresh or dried lavender flowers.